How AI Agents Differ from Traditional Software

 - Can access email, Notion, CRM, and CI systems all at the same time

-- Attacker poisons data the agent reads — never touches the user's keyboard
+- Attacker poisons data the agent reads, and never touches the user's keyboard

 - Damage extends to every system the agent can write to